 Groin pain refers to discomfort in the area where the abdomen ends and the legs begin.
 This article focuses on groin pain in men.
 The terms "groin" and "testicle" are sometimes used interchangeably.
 But what causes pain in one area does not always cause pain in the other.

 Hernia -- This problem occurs when there is a weak spot in the wall of the abdominal muscle that allows internal organs to press through.
-Surgery is needed to correct the weak spot.
+Surgery can correct the weak spot and is often needed.

 Review Date: